dheerajshenoy/IMGV/README.md

 Check out the [releases](https://github.com/dheerajshenoy/imgv/releases) page for packages.

-- Ubuntu based distributions can install the .deb file
+This software has been built using `Qt v6.7.2`.
+So, at the time of writing, Ubuntu users are still on Qt v6.4.2 and hence this wont be support until I make a build against that version of Qt (really hectic).

-- Arch Linux users > [!CAUTION]
+### Arch Linux users

 - download the PKGBUILD file and install the program using the following command.

 `mkdir imgv && wget https://github.com/dheerajshenoy/imgv/releases/download/1.2.0/PKGBUILD && makepkg -si`

 - download the pkg.tar.zst file directly from the [releases](https://github.com/dheerajshenoy/imgv/releases) page and install it using `pacman -U <downloaded-file-name>`

 ## Build from Source